-Having been established already in 1999 Volusion rivals the likes of 3Dcart as one of the oldest e-commerce software providers that is still around and doing well.
-But how does Volusion stack up in 2021 when compared to rapidly growing rivals, such as Shopify?
+Having been established already in 1999 Volusion rivals the likes of Shift4Shop (known previously as “3dcart”) as one of the oldest e-commerce software providers that is still around.
+But how does Volusion stack up in 2021 when compared to its rapidly growing competitors, such as Shopify?
 Join us on this 2021 Volusion review and you might get at least some idea.

 Volusion used to be one of the cheapest e-commerce platforms.
 However, they have quite recently removed their $15/month plan and now the cheapest Volusion plan (“personal”) costs $29/month.
 That is in-line with what the cheapest proper Shopify plan costs.
 And indeed, Volusion’s other two normal plans also match Shopify’s pricing: the medium plan (“professional”) costs $79/month and the most expensive regular plan (“business”) costs $299/month.
 In addition to these so called normal plans, Volusion also offers “custom plan”, that is priced in individual-basis.